7 Unusual Polish Love Stories

 #language & literature

-default, Simona Kossak with Agata, a lynx featured in the film 'Saga Prastarej Puszczy' ('The Saga of the Ancient Forest') by Bożena and Jan Walencik; photo, center, Simona z rysiczką Agatą, hodowaną na potrzeby filmu Bożeny i Jana Walencików, fot.
+default, Simona Kossak with Agata, a lynx featured in the film 'Saga Prastarej Puszczy' ('The Saga of the Ancient Forest') by Bożena and Jan Walencik; photo: L, center, Simona z rysiczką Agatą, hodowaną na potrzeby filmu Bożeny i Jana Walencików, fot.
 Lech Wilczek

 The classic ‘Disney’ model of a love story is deeply rooted in the imaginations of societies around the world today.
 This concept of love, however, neglects stories that simply don’t adhere to this format.